mtumilowicz/rust-rocket-workshop/README.txt

       types of a closure’s arguments; Rust will infer them, along with its return type.
 1. cargo
 1. references, smart pointers: box
+    * However, Rust also
+      includes two kinds of fat pointers, two-word values carrying the address of some value, along with some further information necessary to put the value to use.
+      * A reference to a slice is a fat pointer, carrying the starting address of the slice and its length.
+      * Rust’s other kind of fat pointer is a trait object, a reference to a value that implements a certain trait.
+        * A trait object carries a value’s address and a pointer to the trait’s imple‐ mentation appropriate to that value, for invoking the trait’s methods.
     * Rust permits references to references:
         ```
         struct Point { x: i32, y: i32 }